 About 60% of all businesses offer net terms to customers.
 And why wouldn't they?
-Extending B2B credit is a great way to boost sales, drive customer loyalty, business partners, and give your business a competitive advantage.
+Extending B2B business credit is a great way to boost sales, drive customer loyalty, business partners, and give your business a competitive advantage.

 How to check a business credit risk score?
 On paper, the old-school method for performing a business credit check looks pretty simple.
 But in reality, getting business data is a lengthy information-gathering expedition that can take days or weeks to complete.

-Here's what your team needs to go through every time they run a business credit check or find a business credit score:
+Here's what your team needs to go through every time they run a business company credit check or find a business credit score:

 - Business credit report request: your new or existing customer applies for credit, and you send your lengthy application forms to collect their business information.